postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-azure.md

 ## Connecting to Azure API Management

-To connect to Azure API Management in Postman:

 1. Select **APIs** in the sidebar and select an API.
 1. Select **Deployments**, and then select **Microsoft Azure**.
 1. You'll be prompted to authorize Postman to access your Microsoft Azure account.
 After you grant access, you can close the browser tab and return to Postman.